ZDerkzx/ZDerkzx/README.md

 - 🙂 I like to learn new technologies
 - 🎶 I Love Phonk
 - 💻 I am in a team called "KorxTeam"
+- 💯 I would like to learn Crystal in the future

 ------